 I work with couples as well as individuals, providing a safe and neutral space to communicate honestly, understand each other's experience, and find a way forward together.
 Many couples find that working through this together — with support — actually strengthens their relationship in ways they didn't anticipate.

-All sessions are conducted online via a secure video platform, making specialist fertility counselling accessible wherever you are in the world.
-I work with clients across the UK and internationally — including clients in Canada, Europe, and beyond.
+All sessions are conducted online via a secure video platform, making specialist fertility counselling accessible wherever you are.
+I work with clients across the UK and internationally.

 Online counselling offers significant advantages for fertility clients in particular: